vipulnaik/working-drafts/laptop-and-phone-theft-and-return-to-normalcy.md

 After getting the SIM card for the older number, I was able to recover Facebook and Venmo and initiate recovery for Coinbase.

+## BART investigation

+On April 2, 2020, a BART Police officer called me and told me that, based on footage in the BART train car, BART had identified the likely suspect who stole my laptop and phone.
+The suspect does not yet know that he is suspected.
+The suspect is not currently suspected of any other incidents.
+The officer considered it pretty unlikely that my laptop or phone could be retrieved.

+I had the option to come to the station at Lake Merritt BART to try to identify the suspect from a photo lineup of six people (so not a physical, in-person lineup).

+* If I came to identify the suspect, and succeeded in identifying the suspect from the lineup: They would file for an arrest warrant.
+However, the police officer was skeptical of whether the district attorney would approve of the arrest warrant, since the person was a juvenile and it's almost a year since the case.
+The officer spoke based on experience with other similar cases.

+* If I did not come to identify the suspect, then the case would be dropped.
+The suspect would never know that he had been suspected.

+The officer apologized for the delay with reviewing the surveillance footage.
+He clarified that he was not the officer in charge of the case and said that if it had been him, the footage would have been reviewed earlier.

+I decided to not take up the option to identify the suspect in a photo lineup, thereby closing this case.